Who Are We?

-Nick wiped his eyes, looking up to the voice.
-His flat mate was standing above him.
+Nick wiped his eyes, looking up at the voice.
+His flatmate was standing above him.

 “Hey man, you all good?
 That does not look all that comfortable.”

 Nick sat up, groaning.
 He clicked his back and cracked his neck as he tried to loosen up.

 “Yea, like I am into your Tulpa idea.
 But falling asleep on a computer chair is a pretty shit idea.”

 “Yea, I would call my bad on that, but you know, not my back that hurts right now.”
 Nicks’s flatmate laughed and sat down on the bed.